mhasnaind/Regressionassignment/README.md

 *Time Series Analysis

 The 5 day future price forecast suggest a slow upward trend and the GARCH models indicates low volatility forecast with a slight upward trend as well.
-The decision to buy yen would depend on the trading strategy one intends to implement and whether they are buying spot or options.
+The decision to buy yen would depend on the trading strategy one intends to implement and whether they are buying spot or derivative options.

 *Regression Analysis